 - Meganekko: She wears large specs that enhances her bug motif.

 - Mighty Glacier: Not her, but the humanoid combat form of her robotic bee swarm.
 It's not particularly agile, but impervious to Team Arrow's conventional weaponry and overpowers Oliver through sheer brute force.
+Then again, it gets taken out quite easily by Felicity shorting it out with a lamp.

 - Mind-Control Device: She upgrades her bees by connecting them to Spencer Young's phone, which allows her to channel its Mind Manipulation through them and do things like put Cisco in a trance.
 This lines up with Queen Bee's mental powers in some continuities.